Neil Cooper (drummer)

-Neil Cooper (born 2 April 1971) is an English musician best known as the current drummer of Therapy?, a rock band from Northern Ireland, and formerly of The Beyond, a rock band from England.
+Neil Cooper is an English musician who is the drummer for Therapy?, a rock band from Northern Ireland, and formerly of The Beyond, a rock band from England.

 Career

 Cooper was a founding member of The Beyond in 1988.
-The band signed with EMI Records and released two albums, entitled Crawl and Chasm, the latter being recorded in New York City with Jim Thirlwell.
-The band toured throughout the UK, Europe and US with Therapy?, Red Hot Chili Peppers, Soundgarden, Claytown Troupe and Living Colour.

 The Beyond disbanded in 1993, after which Cooper joined Cable.
 The band signed to Infectious Records and Cooper appeared on their debut album Downlift the Uptrodden.
-He also played on both of their John Peel sessions and toured the UK and Europe with Ash, Girls Against Boys, Boss Hog and Oasis.
+He also played on both of their John Peel sessions and toured the UK and Europe.

 In 1995, however, Cooper re-joined his old bandmates from The Beyond in a new group called Gorilla.
 In 1998, following the release of several EPs, the group disbanded.

 Cooper, by now operating freelance, had a stint with bigbeat combo Psychedeliasmith, and worked with Fatboy Slim.
 Cooper also gained his Certificate in Teaching from the Royal Schools of Music in 2001, the same year as he co-founded a Derby-based record label called Stressed Sumo Records.